DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-23 LD Meeting Notes.md

 - Magical tethers between the islands
 - Sparkles and stuff on the islands idk

-> Issue: The islands are really hard to see if the island is
+> Issue: The islands are really hard to see if the island is casting a shadow on itself.
+What do we do about this???
+There isn't anything to bounce light off of from the bottom, so the undersides of the islands are extremely dark.
+As a result, we had to make the skybox lighter than would otherwise need to be.

+For islands at the same altitude as the level, we should bring them closer and maybe put mountains on them so they poke out into the viewable horizon.

+Maybe some islands could have more unique s

 ### Non-volumetric Fog cards / Clouds
 This should help decorate things at the same altitude as the level.